sib-swiss/containers-introduction-training/docs/course_material/managing_docker.md

     [IMAGE]
     ```

-    Do not use autocompletion or variable substitution (e.g. `$PWD`) in MobaXterm, since these point to 'emulated' paths, and are not passed properly to the docker command.
+    Do not use autocompletion or variable substitution (e.g. `$PWD`) in MobaXterm, since these point to 'emulated' paths, and are not passed properly to the Docker command.

-!!! note "Using docker from Windows PowerShell"
+!!! note "Using Docker from Windows PowerShell"
     Most of the syntax for `docker` is the same for both PowerShell and UNIX-based systems.
 However, there are some differences, e.g. in Windows, directories in file paths are separated by `\` instead of `/`.
 Also, line breaks are not escaped by `\` but by `.

 **Exercise:** Mount a host (local) directory to a target directory `/working_dir` in a container created from the `ubuntu-figlet` image and run it interactively.
 Check whether the target directory has been created.